pabloturati/CS344-Assignment1/README.md

 ## Compile instructions

+This project uses GNU99 compile standards for building the executable.

 ### Option 1.
 Using compile script

 This application includes a bash script to build and deploy the runner (compileApp.sh).
 To use it, make sure that this file (compileApp.sh) has execution persmissions by running: